Which smart speaker is perfect for you?

 Other options

 Those smart speakers are our favorites, but you still have lots of other options if you're looking for something specific.
-Read our breakdown of Alexa vs. Google Assistant vs Siri if you'd like to decide by platform.
+Read our breakdown of Alexa versus Google Assistant versus Siri if you'd like to decide by platform.

-Otherwise, neither the original Amazon Echo nor the original Google Home made an appearance above because you can get the same smarts for less with smaller versions of each.
+Note that neither the original Amazon Echo nor the original Google Home made an appearance above because you can get the same capabilities for less with the smaller (Dot and Mini) versions.
 That said, if you want a smart speaker that splits the difference between affordability and premium sound, both are still solid options.

 If you like the idea of always-listening help but want something more visual, check out our smart display best list.
-They essentially combine smart speakers with a touchscreen so you can watch videos, scroll through pictures and control your smart home with a touch.
-Amazon and Google both have several options in this booming category of smart-home tech.
+Smart displays essentially combine a smart speaker with a touchscreen so you can watch videos, scroll through pictures and control your smart home with a touch.
+Amazon and Google both have several options in this booming category of smart home tech.

-Amazon also has lots of other third-party devices with Alexa built in.
-Google's third-party speakers are on the rise as well.
-Check out the Amazon Tap or the UE MegaBlast if you want Alexa in a portable body.
-The TicHome Mini offers another more compact choice if you want a portable smart speaker with Google Assistant.
-You can also buy add-ons from a company called Ninety7 if you want to make your existing Google or Amazon smart speaker portable.
+There are also lots of third-party devices with Alexa built in, and a growing number of third-party speakers with Google Assistant.
+Check out the Amazon Tap or the UE Megablast if you want Alexa in a portable body.
+The TicHome Mini is another, more compact choice if you want a portable smart speaker with Google Assistant.
+You can also buy add-ons from a company called Ninety7 if you want to make your Google or Amazon smart speaker portable.

 Finally, the Harman Kardon Invoke uses Microsoft's assistant Cortana.
 It's competent enough if you're a Windows fan, but otherwise doesn't have enough going for it to stand out from the crowd.
-Samsung even has a much-delayed smart speaker due out soon with Bixby.
+Samsung even has a much-delayed smart speaker, the Galaxy Home with Samsung's assistant Bixby.

 Best laptops for college students: We've got an affordable laptop for every student.